Comprehensive Notes on Andrew Ng’s Machine Learning Course

 How to try to reduce your spam classifier's error?

-Data augmentation: Modifying an existing traning example to create a new training example.
+Data augmentation: Modifying an existing training example to create a new training example.

 Examples:

-Image recognition: Distortion a image, mirro, rotate, enlarge, shrink, change contrast.
+Image recognition: Distortion a image, mirror, rotate, enlarge, shrink, change contrast.

 Speech recognition example.
 Different of noisy background, bad cellphone connection.